cert-manager/website/content/en/docs/usage/kubectl-plugin.md

 ---

 ### Experimental
-The cert-manager plugin contains experimental commands for operations which are currently under evaluation to be included into cert-manager proper.
+`kubectl cert-manager x` has experimental sub-commands for operations which are currently under evaluation to be included into cert-manager proper.
 The behavior and interface of these commands are subject to change or removal in future releases.

 #### Create